True Cost to Own Calculator

 Usage & Expenses

 Most car buyers only focus on the monthly payment, but that's just a fraction of the true cost.
-The True Cost of Ownership (TCO) reveals the complete financial picture over 5 years including depreciation (the biggest cost), fuel, maintenance, insurance, registration, and financing charges.
+The total cost of ownership (TCO) reveals the complete financial picture over 5 years including depreciation (the biggest cost), fuel, maintenance, insurance, registration, and financing charges.

-A $30,000 car typically costs $45,000-55,000 over 5 years - that's 50-80% more than the sticker price!
-Understanding TCO helps you buy the right vehicle, negotiate better deals, avoid financial surprises, and budget accurately for ownership.
+A $30,000 car typically costs $45,000-55,000 over 5 years — that's 50-80% more than the sticker price!
+Understanding the 5-year cost to own helps you buy the right vehicle, negotiate better deals, avoid financial surprises, and budget accurately for ownership.

 The 6 Components of TCO